 “I want no peasant in my kingdom to be so poor that he cannot have a chicken in a pot on Sundays.”

 ‘Poulet à la ménagère‘ is taken to mean ‘family chicken,’ and the idea is often termed simply ‘poulet rôti‘ (roast chicken).
 Individual families often have their own recipes for roast chicken that are handed from generation to generation.
 The one featured here is from Stephane Nguyen of the French Cooking Academy, and uses the three-stage roasting process, neatly cooking the potatoes and vegetables all in the same dish.
+Note that we have modified this recipe slightly to ensure success in the potato department and hugely increase the tomato count..

-Poulet à la ménagère Stephan Nguyen
+Poulet à la ménagère Stephane Nguyen

 - Main ingredients: